MarieLebh/deswomanUTIL/README.md

 ...

 - `--accepted_mutations` Comma separated list of all mutations you want to count as noncoding.
+Be aware that only one (!) of them needs to be present.
 The possible mutations/features are:
     - **start** = Start codon (ATG) is missing or incomplete in the homolog
     - **stop** = Stop codon (TAA, TGA, TAG) is missing or incomplete in the homolog
     - **premature_stop** = There is a premature stop codon (TAA, TGA, TAG) within the first x % of the homolog (=whichever theshold was specified during the DESwoMAN run)